nus-cs2103-AY2425S1/ip/docs/README.md

 ### Help menu

-A help menu is available in case you forget any commands.
+A help menu is available to view all existing commands.
 The correct format for each command is also provided.

 - **Format**: ```help```